2 Events at Threave Garden and Estate

 Take time to explore the rock garden, patio garden, secret garden, water features, heathers, conifers and herbaceous perennials.

 In the fine Scottish Baronial style house, many rooms are displayed as they were in the 1930s.
 On a guided tour you can find out about the history of the house and the Gordon family who had it built in 1872.
-Admission to the house is by guided tour only, usually on Wednesday, Thursday, Friday and Sunday (April to October).
+Admission to the house is by guided tour only, usually on Wednesday, Thursday, Friday and Sunday (Easter to October).
 Booking in advance is advisable.

 There are delightful woodland walks just beyond the garden and further afield there is the nature reserve (towards Threave Castle and the River Dee), which includes bird hides and an Osprey viewing platform.